-The ReachOut fellowships, presently in the amount of $30,000 each, enable Princeton seniors to devote their first post-graduation year to undertaking a special public service project.
+The ReachOut fellowships, presently in the amount of $35,000 each, enable Princeton seniors to devote their first post-graduation year to undertaking a special public service project.
+Because the program was suspended in 2021-2022, members of the class of 2021 will be eligible to apply along with members of the class of 2022.
 Two fellowships are offered each year, generally one for a domestic project and one for an international project.
 The ReachOut fellowships are part of a larger, intergenerational effort by members of the alumni classes of 1956, 1981, and 2006 to encourage and support civic engagement.

 The ReachOut 56-81-06 Domestic Fellowship

 Candidates for ReachOut 56-81-06 Domestic Fellowships, who need not be U.S. citizens, find a suitable public interest organization that agrees in advance to make a position available, and then work with the organization to devise a significant project or function.
 The organization must be located in the United States, but there is no restriction on the scope or purpose of the activity chosen.
 Unlike the Princeton Project 55 Public Interest Program (PIP), where the host organizations provide stipends for the individuals, members of the Classes of 1956, 1981, and 2006 supply the funds for ReachOut 56-81-06 Domestic Fellowships.
 This enables the selection of organizations that do not otherwise have the financial wherewithal to hire a Princeton graduate.
 The merits of the project and the sponsoring organization will be considered in the granting of fellowships.

 The principal (although not exclusive) criteria for selection are:

 - the applicant’s demonstrated commitment to volunteerism and public interest

 - the significance and lasting impact of the proposed project

 - the mission and effectiveness of the sponsoring organization

 - academic performance and other personal qualifications